GiladLeef/robovision/INSTALL.md

 - Make sure to adjust the number in the `-j` option in the `make` command based on the number of cores in your Raspberry Pi for faster compilation.

-- If you encounter any issues or want more information, refer to the [official Python documentation](https://docs.python.org/3/using/unix.html) and [Robovision documentation](https://robovision.ai/docs).
+- If you encounter any issues or want more information, refer to Gilad Leef.
 ---